raveclassic/frp-ts/readme.md

 On the other hand the library doesn't try to replace existing implementations of `Observer` pattern such as [rxjs](https://rxjs.dev/), [most](https://mostcore.readthedocs.io/en/latest/) or others.
 Instead, it adopts some advanced FP concepts like `HKT` (higher kinded types) and `tagless final` to allow using properties and atoms with any implementation of `Observable`.
-This is where [fp-ts](https://gcanti.github.io/fp-ts/) comes into play, but more on that later.
+This is where [fp-ts](https://gcanti.github.io/fp-ts/) comes into play.

 So if we refer to the paper, it highlights two main concepts for working with reactive data-driven computation: value extraction and change notification: